Case Closed: Zero the Enforcer: Plot

 On the date the unmanned Martian mission craft called "Hakuchō" is scheduled to land, Conan deducted the identity of the culprit of the bombing and IoT attack, the prosecutor Makoto Kusakabe.
-Kusakabe employed an assistant named Haba Fumikazu, who previously worked with and fall in love with Tachibana.
+Kusakabe employed an assistant named Haba Fumikazu, who previously worked with and fell in love with Tachibana.
 During the investigation by Kusakabe, Haba discovered that the culprit that hacks into the system of NAZU (resembling NASA) are working in a game company.
 Haba was arrested for breaking into the game company and was presumed dead after the interrogation by Amuro, causing Kusakabe to exact revenge on the Public Security Bureau.
 Amuro then revealed that Haba's death was faked to ensure that the public prosecutor will not employ the help of the assistant in the same manner as he did to Haba again.

 However, Kusakabe already hacked into the system to change the projectile of the capsule launched from Hakuchō to crash to the Tokyo Metropolitan Police building, but he causes blackout at the building and initiates the IoT attack at the nearby vicinity to allow police personnel and other residents to be evacuated to the Edge of Ocean.
 Although Kusakabe relented and gave up the access code, it was almost too late, and Conan and Amuro employed help from Dr. Agasa, Haibara and the Detective Boys to detonate the bomb using a drone built by Dr. Agasa near the capsule in order for the capsule to fall into the harmless spot.
 With the point of impact being the casino tower at the Edge of Ocean, Amuro and Conan race against time and traffic to allow Conan to shoot the ball to deflect the capsule, and the capsule falls harmlessly into the water.

 Cast

 Production

 Case Closed: Zero the Enforcer was directed by Yuzuru Tachikawa.
 It is the first film to feature the character Tōru Amuro since 2016's Case Closed: The Darkest Nightmare and the first to feature Hyōe Kuroda.
 The film's theme song is "Zero" (零 -ZERO-) performed by Masaharu Fukuyama.

 The film was dubbed in English by Bang Zoom!
 Entertainment, marking the first official English dub of a Case Closed film since 2010.
 The dub uses the original Japanese character names (ex.
 "Shinichi Kudō", "Ran Mōri") instead of the Americanized names (ex.
 "Jimmy Kudo", "Rachel Moore") that Funimation and Viz Media use in the anime and manga respectively.

+The film is set in Urban Dock LaLaport TOYOSU, Tokyo, and the background of some of the live-action video of the ending credits is in Incheon Metropolitan City, South Korea.